ckan/ckan/doc/datastore-setup.rst

 2. Set-up the database
 ======================

-.. note:: Make sure that you follow the steps below to set up the permissions correctly.
+.. warning:: Make sure that you follow the steps in `Set Permissions`_ below correctly.
 Wrong settings could lead to serious security issues.

 The DataStore requires a separate PostgreSQL database to save the resources to.